LinX64/Reusable/README.md

 - Containers
 - Buttons
 - Columns
-- TODO: Preview
+- Preview
-- TODO: Spacers
+- Spacers
+- Other necessary components will be added soon.

 ## Installation